robertacoeli/brazilian-impeachment-polarization-calculation/README.md

-# PolarizationCalc
+# Polarization Calculation

 Scripts for calculating the individual polarities and the polarization index.
+The scripts included in this repository were used in the analyses that are described in the following article:
+Elite versus mass polarization on the Brazilian impeachment proceedings of 2016
+Authors: Roberta C. N. Moreira, Pedro O. S. Vaz-de-Melo, Gisele L. Pappa Published in: Social Network Analysis and Mining | Issue 1/2020

 ## Folders